 Is Mallorca, Spain really kid-friendly?
-Steal our 4 day itinerary to change your mind
+Steal our family friendly guide to this magical island

 Mallorca (which you may also see spelled Majorca) is an island I don’t feel like much of the U.S is as familiar with compared to the islands of Capri (Italy) or Mykonos (Greece).
 Mallorca is about an 8 hour flight from the east coast of the United States.